revng/revng/docs/RevambDumpUsage.rst

 SYNOPSIS
 ========

-    revamb-dump [options] INFILE
+    revng-dump [options] INFILE

 DESCRIPTION
 ===========

-`revamb-dump` is a simple tool to extract some high level information from the IR produced by `revamb`.
+`revng-dump` is a simple tool to extract some high level information from the IR produced by `revng`.

 OPTIONS
 =======

 Note that all the options specifying a path support the special value ``-`` which indicates ``stdout``.
-Note also that `revamb-dump` expresses the *name of a basic block* as represented by `revamb` in the generated module (typically ``bb.0xaddress`` or ``bb.symbol.0xoffset``.
+Note also that `revng-dump` expresses the *name of a basic block* as represented by `revng` in the generated module (typically ``bb.0xaddress`` or ``bb.symbol.0xoffset``.

 :``-c``, ``--cfg``: Path where the control-flow graph should be stored.
 The